 AAA says it hopes that counties who consistently rank among the most dangerous in the state will view the list as a wake up call and implement badly needed changes to improve traffic conditions and better protect drivers.

 If you, or someone you know, have any questions regarding personal injury claims, please feel free to contact the experienced personal injury attorneys and lawyers in Charlotte, North Carolina at Arnold & Smith, PLLC for a free consultation.
-Call toll free at 1-855-370-2828.
+Call at 704-370-2828.

 About the Author: